dphdmn/betterLeadearboard/README.md

 For some reason can't get access to website for many hours today.
 Tried to clean deployment history (why is this even a thing again???).
 Hopefully it would help.
+upd: Apparently I can't get access to all other github.io pages as well.
+What's going on?